andrew/ultimate-awesome/README.md

 - [awesome-wiki-java](https://github.com/awesome-wiki/awesome-wiki-java) - Java 技术栈的知识点索引 Wiki 在线阅读👉.
 - [awesome-mental-health](https://github.com/benstew/awesome-mental-health) - A curated list of mental health resources.
 - [awesome-ai](https://github.com/brandonhimpfen/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
 This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.
-- [awesome-civil-engineering](https://github.com/brandonhimpfen/awesome-civil-engineering) - A curated list of tools, frameworks, resources, and educational content for Civil Engineering.
 - [awesome-p2p-networks](https://github.com/brandonhimpfen/awesome-p2p-networks) - A curated list of awesome resources, tools, protocols, and educational content related to Peer-to-Peer (P2P) Networks.
 P2P networks are decentralized architectures that enable nodes to connect directly, share resources, and collaborate without a central server.
-- [awesome-podcasting-tools](https://github.com/brandonhimpfen/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
 - [awesome-robotics](https://github.com/brandonhimpfen/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-uav-drone-ai](https://github.com/brandonhimpfen/awesome-uav-drone-ai) - A curated list of AI, machine learning, computer vision, and autonomy resources for unmanned aerial vehicles (UAVs), drones, quadcopters, and aerial robotics.
 - [awesome-claude-agents](https://github.com/chat2anyllm/awesome-claude-agents) -   A curated list of awesome Claude Code agents to enhance your Claude Code experience.